Choosing a proper print size is not an easy job, as there are a lot of details to take into account.

 If you’re wondering how to create mockups, it’s pretty straightforward.
 All that you have to do is pick your desired setting and upload your design file.
 Voila!
 Now you have a clear picture of what your print looks like in real life.

 Use mockups to get a realistic preview of your products before you print them out.
 Don’t be afraid to experiment and make adjustments.
-It might take longer than you expected, but the end result will be worth it.
+It may take longer than you expected, but the result will be worth it.
 So grab your designs and happy printing.

 Click the button below to start creating your first mockup today.